howard-haowen/blog.ai/_posts/draft-IOL.md

 ![](https://github.com/howard-haowen/blog.ai/raw/master/images/Terena-problem.png "Terêna problem set")

 The problem set is from Terêna, a language spoken in Brazil.
 Given the information provided here, participants are asked to fill in the gaps indicated by numbers 1 through 14.
+I encourage those of you who know little about linguistics to work on this puzzle before checking out the answer.

 [answer](https://ioling.org/booklets/iol-2018-indiv-sol.en.pdf)